oaklandgit/goboom-engine/README.md

 https://github.com/oaklandgit/SpaceMiner2/assets/421615/18bf24ba-b01a-49b5-9117-466ab46435b9

-# IN PROGRESS

-- Tweening for pulse behavior (e.g. when losing life icon or respawning ship)

 # TO DO

 - Fix failure to register collision when another object overlaps
 - Enemy ships try to take the resources and shoot at you
-- OK maybe some shooting would be good
 - Expand Tween capability
 - Use tweens for pulse behavior (e.g. when losing life icon or respawning ship)
 - Somehow indicate what resources a planet has before docking